 I know I couldn’t have done it without the support of my crazy family.
 I know I gave my mom many sleepless nights but that she would have had that even if I was traveling with someone else.
 So thank you for being ‘My crazy family’.

 I wish I could travel solo in India.
 I have still not found the courage to travel solo in India.
-I know my country is beautiful but I still cannot convince myself that it is safe to travel alone in India.
-Even though there are multiple people proving me wrong, I think it will take me some more time to venture out into the unknown parts of India all by myself.
+I think it will take me some more time to venture out into the unknown parts of India all by myself.
+Till then, I will just keep following others who are traveling India solo.

 Liked it, then pin it.